pckuan/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-The values is very close to what I got before, because I used the average to fill in NAs.
+The values are very close to what I got before, because I used the average to fill in NAs.

 ##Are there differences in activity patterns between weekdays and weekends?